Taxis of New York City: Early 20th century

+After America's entry into the First World War, taxis became increasingly popular sites for both sex work and casual (non-monetary) sex, and the city's cabbies were subsequently targeted for surveillance by police and private organizations associated with the Progressive Era Social hygiene movement, especially the Committee of Fourteen.

 By the 1920s, automobile manufacturers like General Motors and the Ford Motor Company began operating fleets.
 The most successful manufacturer, however, was the Checker Cab Manufacturing Company.
 Founded by Morris Markin, Checker Cabs produced large yellow and black taxis that became the most common taxis in New York City.

 1930s

 During the Great Depression, New York had as many as 30,000 cab drivers.
 With more drivers than passengers, cab drivers were working longer hours, which led to growing public concern over the maintenance and mechanical integrity of taxi vehicles.
 To resolve these issues, the city considered creating a taxi monopoly, but the plan was abandoned after New York City Mayor Jimmy Walker was accused of accepting a bribe from the Parmelee Company, the largest taxi company.

 In 1937, Mayor Fiorello H. La Guardia signed the Haas Act, which introduced official taxi licenses and the medallion system that remains in place today.
 The law limited the total number of cab licenses to 16,900, but the number dwindled to 11,787 licenses, staying equal over the next six decades.

 In 1949, several thousand taxicab workers went on strike during an organization effort by the United Mine Workers.
 The strike lasted approximately 1 week and ended in failure for the strikers.